ExaScience/elprep/README.md

 A build script is provided with the source code if you wish to build elPrep yourself.

 	Building elPrep using LispWorks:

 		lispworks -build save-elprep-script.lisp

+	Building elPrep using SBCL:

+		sbcl --script save-elprep-script.lisp

-Please ensure that the elPrep repository and its dependencies are visible to the asdf path of your LispWorks compiler.
+Please ensure that the elPrep repository and its dependencies are visible to the asdf path of your LispWorks or SBCL compiler.

+### SBCL-specific notes

+Data sets in sequencing pipelines can become very large.
+Therefore you may need to tweak the default heap size of SBCL to be able to use an SBCL-based version of elPrep.

+Specifically, you may need to increase the value of \*backend-page-bytes\* before building SBCL itself.
+In the source distribution of SBCL, you can edit this variable in the file src/compiler/target/backend-parms.lisp, where target is the platform where you want to run elPrep, so for example in src/compiler/x86-64/backend-parms.lisp.

+You may also need to specify a larger dynamic space size when building elPrep.
+You can do this by building elPrep as follows:

+	 	sbcl --dynamic-space-size NNNNNN --script save-elprep-script.lisp

 ## Compatibility

 The output of elPrep is compatible (as input) with: